Louigee-creator/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays first 10 lines
+script that Display the content of the /etc/passwd file